 1.3.1) Overview – Door to Door

 Door-to-door freight is the most comfortable freight solution for customers.
-It’s an All-inclusive freight service which is involving you the least possible during the transfer of your shipment.
-We will completely execute and manage the different steps of your freight, like the customs clearance, the trucking, the air or ocean freight, the warehousing… You will just have to receive the goods at the address you transmitted us.
-You will have all the necessary time to achieve other tasks in domains you’re mastering well, while we’ll regularly keep you in touch with the progress of your freight.
+It’s an all-inclusive freight service which is, involving you the least possible during the transfer of your shipment.
+We will completely execute and manage the different steps of your freight, like the customs clearance, the trucking, the air, or ocean freight, the warehousing… You will just have to receive the goods at the address you transmitted to us.
+You will have all the necessary time to complete other tasks in domains you’re mastering well, while we’ll regularly keep you in touch with the progress of your freight.
 This freight service is greatly appreciated by our customers, as it is providing them serenity, while we’re mastering every phase of the transfer.

 As a process mastered from start to the end by only one entity, door-to-door is enabling us to ensure the greatest fluidity of your goods.
 Our agents in Vietnam and in the UK will team up to achieve greatly your shipment transfer.
 This will enable us to avoid most of the mistakes caused by a lack of communication involving different enterprises for a single freight.
 All added fees and delays will be dodged.
 Also, the most delicate step which is the customs clearance will be greatly operated thanks to our customs clearance specialists, both in Vietnam and in the UK.
 All these reasons are explaining why door-to-door is a hassle-free service.

-FNM Note: We built a special page explaining deeply, how our door-to-door service are operated.
+FNM tips: We built a special page explaining, deeply, how our door-to-door services is operated.
 You can also contact us directly to determine how door-to-door can be implemented for you between both continents.

 2.1.1) Calculate applicable tariff with the HS code

-The HS code of a pineapple is 08043010.
-You’re wanting to learn what is the meaning beside this code?
+The HS code of pineapple is 08043010.
+You’re wanting to learn what is the meaning of this code?
 The following picture will precisely describe it to you :

-First, you may not know what is the HS code designating your goods.
+First, you may not know what the HS code designates your goods.
 The Canadian post implemented a great web tool that helps you to sort it out.
-Let’s stay in the pineapple example.
+Let’s stay with the pineapple example.
 If you’re typing pineapple in the search bar, you will first be been asked to choose the country of destination.
 After choosing UK, it will provide you the following HS code:

-As you can see the applicable rates to pineapples are showing 5.80% import duties and no VAT inherent on this product.
+As you can see the applicable rates for pineapples are showing 5.80% import duties and no VAT inherent in this product.